madetech/blog/posts/composability_vs_inheritence.md

 end
 ```

-This time we start with our modules, `Depositable` and `Withdrawable`.
-They
-perform individual roles just like their composable counterparts
+They perform individual roles just like their composable counterparts
 `Depositor` and `Withdrawer`.

+A third module, `Transferable` provides similar functionality to `Transferrer`:

 ``` ruby
 module Transferable